Restore Your Apple Music Library After Subscription Ends

 2. Tap the Profile icon in the upper-right corner.

-4. Choose the plan you want to renew (Individual, Family, Student, or Voice).
+4. Choose your plan (Individual, Family, Student, or Voice).

-5. Tap "Subscribe" and follow the on-screen instructions.
-If prompted, update your payment method.
+5. Tap Subscribe and follow the on-screen steps.
+Update your payment method if asked.

-6. Once renewed, restart the Apple Music app and your device.
+6. Once renewed, restart the Apple Music app.

 How to Sync Your Apple Music Library: